 Clearly, RPA is a technology.
 It is not a programming language or a tool.
 To implement this technology, we have a lot of tools.
 Let us discuss them in our next section.

 In a business organization, there are a lot of repetitive tasks that are performed on a daily basis.
-All these redundant tasks that a human does on a regular basis can be replaced by a robot which works on RPA technology.
-It follows exactly the same steps that are defined by a human and completes the task without any human intervention.
+All these redundant tasks that a human does on a regular basis can be replaced by a robot that works on RPA technology.
+It follows exactly the same steps that are defined by a human and complete the task without any human intervention.

-For instance, at the data entry level, the data entry clerk visits the same source everyday and gets the data from there and fills it, say, in an Excel sheet.
-This process has a set of defined steps, such as, visiting the website, extracting the data from there, and adding it in a sheet.
+For instance, at the data entry level, the data entry clerk visits the same source every day and gets the data from there and fills it, say, in an Excel sheet.
+This process has a set of defined steps, such as, visiting the website, extracting the data from there, and adding it to a sheet.
 But, if a robot can be trained to do this by just giving it a few simple commands, then why not, right?

 The robot follows those commands and completes the work faster and more accurately.

 This is just one of the millions of tasks RPA can do.
-Most of the organizations use RPA for an end-to-end automation for everyday business operations.
+Most organizations use RPA for end-to-end automation for everyday business operations.

 Watch What is Robotic Process Automation (RPA) Tutorial